Statistical separation of weak gravitational lensing and intrinsic ellipticities based on galaxy colour information: Separation between weak lensing and galaxy alignments

 where the two intrinsic alignment autocorrelations $C^{\mathrm{s},II}_{ij}(\ell)$ and $C^{\mathrm{e},II}_{ij}(\ell)$ are diagonal and therefore proportional to $\delta_{ij}$ due to the locality of the tidal interaction process, and the noise $N_t(\ell)$,

 which depends on the number $n_\mathrm{s}$ and $n_\mathrm{e}$ of spiral and elliptical galaxies, respectively.
 The dispersion $\sigma_\epsilon^2$ of the shape measurement is taken to be $\sigma_\epsilon= 0.3$ as expected from Euclid, and we set the number of bins to $n_\mathrm{bin} = 7$.
 The off-diagonal elements of $N_t(\ell)$ are zero because a galaxy can not be spiral and elliptical at the same time: If the ellipticity data set is split by galaxy type, a shape measurement would yield uncorrelated noise estimates for each galaxy type.
+Note that since $C_{t}$, $S_{t}$ and $N_{t}$ are made up from four $n_\mathrm{bin}\times n_\mathrm{bin}$-matrices, their total size is $2n_\mathrm{bin}\times 2n_\mathrm{bin}$.
+The indices $i$ and $j$ are the tomographic bin numbers, therefore, just as in tomographic lensing, increasing the number of bins increases the number of possible correlations, and thus leads to a gain in statistical information.
+It should be noted that we assume the same ellipticity dispersion for both galaxy types.
+This assumption, however, can be relaxed without altering the method.

 Statistical inference from the covariance $C_t(\ell)$ would yield exactly the same statistical errors on cosmological parameters as a measurement that would not differentiate between galaxy types.
 The corresponding Fisher-matrix $F_{\mu\nu}$ would be obtained from